verythorough/jekyll-basic-blog/_posts/3-2-2013-teaching-the-web.markdown

 We're using github pages!
 It's free!
 You already have a github account!
 It's not confusing!

-Good luck.
+If you want to be able to view the page online make sure you push everything to a branch titled `gh-pages`.
+Then you will be able to access the site at.

+    http://[your github username].[the name of the github repository].github.com

+If you want to use your own domain name (so people don't visit the site at the above address, but instead go to `http://snakes-and-maps.com` or whereves) there is an explanation [here](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).

+__Good luck.__

 [^book]: I choose this book because it was listed on [css-trick's bookshelf](http://css-tricks.com/bookshelf/).
 Chris Coyier, the man behind [css-tricks](css-tricks.com), is awesome and I highly recommend his site as a resource.
-I also purchased this book and it's a very comprehensive book that has lots of good information..
+I also purchased this book and it's a very comprehensive book with good information.

 [^github-assistance]: If you have trouble installing the github app, check [here](https://help.github.com/articles/set-up-git) for their documentation.